 Why is this important?

 The answer lies within the makeup of brands selling their products on Brandboom’s platform.
 Here at Brandboom, we have one of the MOST diverse groups of entrepreneurs in the fashion space.
-Our brands cover all type of product categories, with business sizes ranging from brands that are just getting started with their wholesale business, up to brands that are sustaining multi-million dollar revenue with more than 75% of its cash flow coming from wholesale alone.
+Our brands cover all types of product categories, with business sizes ranging from brands that are just getting started with their wholesale business, up to brands that are sustaining multi-million dollar revenue with more than 75% of its cash flow coming from wholesale alone.

 A Evolved (and Better) Retail Experience